bigdoguk/datacleaningproject/README.md

 ### 3. make a conversion, so that activity now uses descriptive activity names, but not "1", "2", "3", etc.

-For example, replace activity=1 as activity="WALKING" or activity="6" as activity="LAYING"
+For example, replace activity=1 as activity="WALKING" or activity="6" as activity="LAYING".
+Code is as below:

 activityName<-activityLabel[,2][match(activity[,1],activityLabel[,1])]

 ### 4. add descriptive feature names to the merged data, by using the feature names listed in "feature.txt"

+Code is as below:

 names(data)<-feature[,2]

 ### 5. extract a subset with only the measurements on the mean and standard deviation for each measurement.

-In practice, this is done by extract features (columns) that contains "-mean()" or "-std()" in the feature names (column names)
+In practice, this is done by extract features (columns) that contains "-mean()" or "-std()" in the feature names (column names).
+Code is as below:

 subset<-data[,grepl("-mean\\(\\)|-std\\(\\)", names(data))]

 ### 6. add the activity and subject information (as columns) to the extracted subset, and save the resulting subset

-So far, requirements 1,2,3,and4 listed in the assignment are done!
+So far, requirements 1,2,3,and 4 listed in the assignment are done!
+Code is as below:

 subset$activity<-activityName